 For every delivery of alcohol, a Transport Certificate should be completed.
 The information to be taken up mainly consists of the type of alcohol, the amount and the delivery address.
 The book containing those pages has to be obtained from the Excise Department as well, and can be ordered in advance.

-The following documents should be requested from the manufacturer or your supplier abroad in order to process the license application:
+The following documents should be requested from the manufacturer or your supplier abroad in order to process the import of alcohol license application:

 - Commercial invoice (the invoice should have the word ‘Invoice’ on the top, and contain information such as the list of products, a brief description, the number of bottles in each case/shipment, the degree of alcohol, the volume of each bottle, and the price)